hermonochy/Rescueland/The Ship File.md

 Range: Near Infinite

+General: This is the main Helucky DarkFighter design.
+However, it is not paticularly effective due to the fitting of the extra small cannon, which is practicaly harmless.
+#### Disclaimer:
-General: While this design of darkfighter may look like a TIE fighter, the design is, in fact, completely different.
+While this design of darkfighter may look like a TIE fighter, the design is, in fact, completely different.
 The 'wings' on the side are not solar panels but, instead, shields.

 ### The Helucky DarkFighter Frigade